 Copies of SMS correspondence between you and your advisor (if applicable) are saved on our internal systems.
 This is so that we have a full picture of our work with you, this data is subject to our standard data retention periods (see “Your data – retention periods / how we keep your data”).

 6. Live Chat

-- IP address (An IP address is a number sequence that identifies a device (not a user) that is connected to the internet.
+- IP Address (An IP address is a number sequence that identifies a device (not a user) that is connected to the internet.
 Some IP addresses are the same each time they connect to the internet, “Static IP” and some change each time “Dynamic IP”.)

-- Any data in attachments.
+- Any data you choose to send in attachments